-The statistics on the tabs Linguistic Type, Participant, Annotator are similar to the statistics on the Tiers tab except that they apply to linguistic type, participant and annotator respectively.
+The statistics on the tabs Linguistic Type, Participant, Annotator, Language are similar to the statistics on the Tiers tab except that they apply to linguistic type, participant, annotator and content language respectively.

 The information in the columns displayed on every tab can be sorted in different ways.
 By clicking the header of the preferred column, the information below gets sorted.
 This is done in an ascending order first, and subsequently toggling between ascending and descending order.
 Saving the statistics will also output the selected sort order.